fabiofranchino/blog/_posts/2017-07-27-non-constant-axis-in-small-multiple-with-d3.md

 The reward is the learning benefit out of this.
 I really do not know whether I'll use this little technique in the near future, but I'm happy to be able to handle it.
-That is the very good part about working with a library like D3.js that gives you the power to break the rules somethimes.
+That is the very good part about working with a library such as D3.js that gives you the power to break the rules somethimes.

 Happy coding!